-For us, only square matrices can have determinants or inverses, although if det(C) = 0 then a square matrix C will not have an inverse, it will be a "singular" matrix.
+For us, only square matrices can have inverses, although a square matrix C might not have an inverse, it will be a "singular" matrix.
+The thing that will determine whether or not Chas an inverse is the determinant of C, which we will study soon.